Wolf Blue Porcelain Oven Interior Cleaning

 - Spray stubborn stains with a mild abrasive cleaner or spray degreaser.

-- Refer to the Wolf Cleaning Reference Guide for product recommendations and further information.
+- Refer to the Wolf Cleaning Reference Guide for cleaning product recommendations and further information.

 - Scrub with a no-scratch Scotch-Brite™ pad (pink or blue).